-The Configuration Guide includes instructions for implementing each filtering element and reporting on the results.
-Use the Configuration Guide in conjunction with the following worksheets to develop a comprehensive filtering and reporting solution:
+Use the Configuration Guide in conjunction with the following worksheets to develop a comprehensive security and reporting solution:

-- □ 1.
-Use the Client Worksheet to catalog and organize your clients.
+- 1. Use the Client Worksheet to catalog and organize your clients.
 Group clients with similar Internet usage requirements as a first step in policy planning. - 2.
 Use the Policy Planning Worksheet to construct your Default policy.
-This establishes the default set of filtering restrictions that apply to the most representative set of users in your organization. - See the URL Category Map for help understanding how many of the SurfControl categories would map to Websense categories. - Use the Category Filter Planning Worksheet to construct each category filter to be enforced by the Default policy. - Use the Protocol Filter Planning Worksheet to construct each protocol filter to be enforced by the Default policy. - 3.
-Make copies of the worksheets used to plan the Default policy.
-These can serve as a baseline for developing additional, custom policies. - 4.
-Configure your Websense software to apply policies to your clients.
+This establishes the default set of Internet access regulations that apply to the most representative set of users in your organization. - See the URL Category Map reference for help understanding SurfControl categories map to Websense categories. - Use the Category Filter Planning Worksheet to construct each category filter to be enforced by the Default policy. - Use the Protocol Filter Planning Worksheet to construct each protocol filter to be enforced by the Default policy. - 3.
+Copy the worksheets used to plan the Default policy to serve as a baseline for developing additional policies. - 4.
+Configure your Websense Web Security solution to apply policies to your clients.

-If you are deploying Websense software in a larger network (over 2500 users), consult the Websense Deployment Center for additional help in planning your filtering environment.
+If you are deploying Websense software in a larger network (over 2500 users), consult the Websense Deployment & Installation Center for additional help in planning your environment.

-Additional resources are available to help you both with your initial Websense filtering implementation, and with any questions that may arise as you work with Websense software.
+Additional resources are available to help you both with your initial Websense implementation, and with any questions that may arise as you work with Websense software.
 Refer to the Websense Knowledge Base for technical articles, short tips, video tutorials, and complete product documentation for your Websense product and version.